sbernasek/gram/README.md

 This repository and its dependencies contain all of the code necessary to reproduce our study of the relationship between Gene Regulation and Metabolism (GRaM).
 The code offers two primary functions:

   1. Running the simulations described in our manuscript.
 In general, these simulations probe pulse response sensitivity to gene regulatory network (GRN) perturbations under a variety of different metabolic conditions. *GRaM* provides the tools necessary to set up each of these simulations and analyze the resultant dynamics.
 The simulations themselves are performed by our stochastic simulation package, [GeneSSA](https://github.com/sebastianbernasek/genessa).
   2. Quantifying Yan protein expression dynamics in the Drosophila eye.
 Yan level measurements were extracted from confocal microscopy data using [FlyEye Silhouette](http://www.silhouette.amaral.northwestern.edu/), our macOS platform for eye cell segmentation and annotation.
-The annotated `.silhouette` files are available in our [data repository](DATA REPOSITORY).
+The annotated `.silhouette` files are available in our [data repository](https://arch.library.northwestern.edu/concern/generic_works/n296wz31t?locale=en).
 We analyzed these measurements using [FlyEye Analysis](https://github.com/sebastianbernasek/flyeye), our pipeline for analyzing FlyEye Silhouette data.

 Supporting Data
 ===============

+Supporting data are publicly available for [download](https://arch.library.northwestern.edu/concern/generic_works/n296wz31t?locale=en).
+Two files are required to reproduce our results:

-[Simulation Results](DATA REPOSITORY) - complete output from each of our simulations.
+1. *simulations.zip (~30 MB)* contains the completed output from each of our simulations.

-[Yan Expression](DATA REPOSITORY) - segmented and annotated $YanYFP$ and $Yan^{\delta miR7}YFP$ eye discs from animals raised under normal metabolic conditions and in animals subject to IPC ablation.
+2. *measurements.zip (~1.4 GB)* contains segmented and annotated $YanYFP$ and $Yan^{\delta miR7}YFP$ eye discs from animals raised under normal metabolic conditions and in animals subject to IPC ablation.

+Download each of these files, then unzip their contents to a common directory.
+In order to successfully run the provided Jupyter notebooks you will need to point the ``../data`` filepath toward this directory.

 Installation